 Firstly, it’s a good idea to have the tools and adaptability for remote working within your organization, whether you plan to use them day-to-day or not.
 Creating these technological processes and placing them is crucial, particularly as we have no idea where we will be in a month, six months, or a year from now.

 From a sales perspective, if you’ve not had the chance to do so already, it’s crucial to implement technology that allows for useful internal and customer-facing communication.

 You must also review your processes.
 What policies have you put in place to allow team members the flexibility to do their very best?

 In response to this, many organizations have adopted flexible working patterns.
-So long as team members are available for a few hours each day for meaningful communication, it is no longer so important when the work gets done.
+So long as team members are available for a few hours each day for meaningful communication, it is no longer important when the work gets done.
 This kind of policy may become invaluable to your team members; the longer this crisis continues.